Teemo Top Lane Matchups: Laning Strategy Comprehensive Guide (Season 7 LoL)

 These guides are intended for players in Gold and Platinum (or below.)
 I have mained Teemo for a couple of years, with hundreds of games from Gold to high Platinum in Solo Ranked Queue.
 Another super helpful resource is Twitch streamer ivan999 who is a Diamond and Master level Teemo player that streams on Twitch.

 Bookmark this Guide!
 Regularly updated.
-Current as of Summer 2017.
+Current: Fall 2017.

 More champions are being added and information is being tweaked on a regular basis.
 Please bookmark and come back often!
 A good way to use this guide is to quickly read about your opponent during champion select and the loading screen.